ebraun68/protmodels/README.md

 Models from:
 Scolaro, G.E.; Braun, E.L.
 The structure of evolutionary model space for proteins across the tree of life.
 Submitted

-Models from Scolaro & Braun were trained on alignments from various bacterial and archaeal clades:

-Those with the prefix "ribo" were trained on ribosomal proteins and those with no prefix were trained on arbitrarily chosen proteins
+Models from Scolaro & Braun were trained on alignments from various bacterial and archaeal clades.
+Those with the prefix "ribo" were trained on ribosomal proteins and those with no prefix were trained on arbitrarily chosen proteins.
 Models from previous publications that were considered by Scolaro & Braun are also included in the folder.

 ------------------------------------------------------------